mrgsolve/gallery/population/bootstrap.md

 2. Use `omat` to update the `$OMEGA` matrix; this works because `$OMEGA` is a 3x3 matrix
 3. Use `smat` to update the `$SIGMA` matrix

+In the simulation loop, `i` indicates the replicate number, or the `ith` set of bootstrap parameter estimates.

 ``` r
 set.seed(222)